OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02b_ccip_clock/README.md

 $ $OPAE_PLATFORM_ROOT/bin/run.sh
 ```

-When loading these on hardware, note that the achieved frequency uClk in the pClk
+When loading these on hardware, note that the achieved frequency of uClk in
-version is likely higher.
-This is because the uClk frequency in this case is
+the pClk version is likely higher.
+This is because the uClk frequency in this
-limited mainly by the length of the carry chain in the uClk_usr cycle
+case is limited mainly by the length of the carry chain in the uClk_usr cycle
 counter.
 When CCI-P signals are tied to uClk_usr, CCI-P becomes the rate
 limiter.